harryfyjiswalker/GEOL0069_Week4/README.md

 | **Pulse Peakiness (PP)** | Ratio of peak power to mean power across the waveform.
 Leads produce very high peakiness (sharp specular returns); sea ice produces low peakiness (diffuse returns). |
 | **Stack Standard Deviation (SSD)** | Spread of power across look angles in the Delay-Doppler stack.
 Leads produce a narrow angular response (low SSD); sea ice produces a broad response (high SSD). |

 The ESA official surface-type flag (`surf_class_20_ku`) is used as ground truth: flag = 1 for sea ice, flag = 2 for leads.
-All observations with other flag values or NaN features are excluded, leaving **12,195 valid waveforms** for analysis.
+All observations with other flag values or NaN features are excluded, leaving 12,195 valid waveforms for analysis.

 ---

-## Methods

-### Feature Space

-Both features are normalised before clustering.
-A 2D scatter plot of the feature space (see Figure 1) reveals two well-separated populations, confirming physical separability — the primary justification for an unsupervised approach over simple thresholding [5].

----

-### 1. K-Means Clustering

-Its main limitation here is the assumption of **spherical, equal-variance clusters**, which the feature-space scatter (Figure 1) shows to be a poor fit — the lead cluster is more compact than the sea-ice cluster.

 ### 2. Gaussian Mixture Models (GMM)

-Unlike K-Means, GMM allows each cluster to have a **different covariance structure** and outputs a *soft* classification (probability of class membership), which is better suited here because the two clusters have visibly different spreads in feature space.
-Dettmering et al. (2018) [5] demonstrated that unsupervised methods applied to CryoSat-2 stack statistics consistently outperform threshold-based approaches, achieving overall accuracies above 97%.
+Two-component GMM is selected over K-means for clustering here given its previous success in this task (Dettmering et al, 2018), with random state set to zero to allow for reproducibility.[5]
+The model is fitted to the cleaned waveforms and the predicted ratio of leads to sea-ice checked for physical plausibility, with significantly more sea ice expected.[3]

 **Cluster counts from GMM:**